davebenson/doom4-walkthrough/README.md

 Proceed to open the airlock, and get Gas or Ammo if you want it.
 Stop about 115 meters shy of the waypoint.
 Look for a green-lit Mainenance Hatch.
 Enter it instead of going to the waypoint.

-In one shaft here find "Hell Guard Model / Quakeguy" (SECRET 12.1) and a BFG ammo in the next shaft.
+In one shaft here find COLLECTIBLE 12.1 "Hell Guard Model / Quakeguy" (SECRET 12.1) and a BFG ammo in the next shaft.
 Drop into the main area from the first shaft, possibly conservatively since there's about 5 Imps in there.

 Another Maintenance Door at ground level is followed by a green-lit hatch in the floor.